-From the old centre of Boston to Jungle Island Miami and all the fun holiday attractions of Florida, the East or Atlantic Coast of the USA stretches through fourteen states, so it’s a lot to take in.
+From the old center of Boston to the Latin-influenced Miami and all the fun holiday attractions of Florida, the East or Atlantic Coast of the U.S. stretches through fourteen states, so it’s a lot to take in.

-A good place to begin is by looking at Boston on a map and marvel at the familiar names of English towns and cities dotted around: Oxford, Worcester, Marlborough, Enfield, Glastonbury, Plymouth, Northampton, Manchester alongside New London, New Britain and the wonderfully named Woonsocket.
+A good place to begin is by looking at Boston on a map and marveling at the familiar names of English towns and cities dotted around: Oxford, Worcester, Marlborough, Enfield, Glastonbury, Plymouth, Northampton, Manchester alongside New London, New Britain, and the wonderfully named Woonsocket.

-After a day exploring the pleasant cobbled streets of Boston itself, driving south on Highway 95 and passing through Connecticut and you will hit New York.
+After a day exploring the pleasant cobbled streets of Boston itself, driving south on Highway 95 and passing through Connecticut, you will hit New York.

-Make sure you stop at Gettysburg in Pennsylvania and witness the monument paying homage to the 50,000 Union and Confederate soldiers who were killed in the Civil War of 1863.
+Make sure you stop at Gettysburg in Pennsylvania and witness the monument paying homage to the 50,000 Union and Confederate soldiers killed in the Civil War of 1863.

-Further down the road, a one hundred and forty mile drive takes you to Washington, the world’s most powerful city.
+Further down the road, a one hundred and the forty-mile drive takes you to Washington, the world’s most powerful city.

 After you’ve been dazzled by the length and breadth of Florida state – the beaches, Kennedy Space Center, the amusement parks – carry on down to the glamorous nightlife and art deco buildings of Miami.